 Since September 2012 we have been using a system that can cope with a larger school and its varying range of abilities and needs.
-We have four schools within the main school, each similar in size to small primary schools.
+We have five schools within the main school, each similar in size to small primary schools.
 We aim to build on the personal approach that many of our parents tell us their children miss when moving to large high schools.

 The pastoral system is faultless.

 Our well-established smaller schools system has been a great success.
 They have grown as intimate, supportive communities where students are known and cared for.
-All four schools have developed their own strong identity and take pride in how well they are doing.
+All five schools have developed their own strong identity and take pride in how well they are doing.
 There is a weekly assembly to celebrate success and reflect on how to be the best of ourselves.

 Each school has a base where students can go to get help, find advice and share their concerns.
 School base staff deal with emotional and other pastoral issues, liaising with external agencies when required while more complex issues are dealt with by the Deputy Head of School and Head of School.
 Our school also has a Counsellor on site as part of our overall well-being support for students.